What is a college merger?

 What form will this consultation take?

 The Corporation is keen to hear views on these proposals to dissolve Palmer’s Corporation and join with Seevic Corporation.
-The consultation will run from 23 March until 30 April.
-In June, a summary of the consultation feedback will be published.
-You are encouraged to participate and make your views known.
+The consultation ran from 23 March until 30 April.
+Following this in June, a summary of the consultation feedback was published.

 How will this affect students?